JuanM04/portfolio/docs/the-cloc/day-0.md

 ## Nice, and the software?
 That can be splitted in two: the *configuration* and the *alarm*.

 The configuration, or how I will call it to prevent headaches, **the editor**, is the thing which the user uses to configurate the device.
 Mi current idea is a mobile app that connects to the device via Bluetooth, like Chromecasts do.
-With that app, the user could customizate the time, color and intensity of the light, the song or playlist, and how long they want to have the alarm ringing.
+With that app, the user could customize the time, color and intensity of the light, the song or playlist, and how long they want to have the alarm ringing.

 The alarm, a.k.a, **the wake-up-ator**, would run a server which listens to Bluetooth requests to change the configuration and would start the *ring-time*.
 This last would be a song being played through the speaker and the LED strip being turned on.
 If it's possible, the lights will have an animation.